 * BONUS *

-Take the first step to starting your gift card program and our amazing representatives can answer any additional questions that you may have.
+Take the first step to start your gift card program, and our amazing representatives can answer any additional questions that you may have.